 Dean’s Doctoral Fellows

-These fellows are nominated by faculty who have existing research support and selected by an advisory committee.
-The Dean’s Fellows will be awarded a package of at least four years of support, with a stipend that equals a 50% academic year research assistantship (in 2018-19, this will be $19,000 per year).
-The package consists of a one-year fellowship, up to one year 33% Academic Year Teaching Assistantship appointed by the sponsoring department, and two or more years Academic Year Research Assistantship funded by the sponsoring faculty member.
+These fellows are nominated by faculty who have existing research support and are selected by an advisory committee.
+The Dean’s Fellows will be awarded a package of four years of support, with a total stipend of $23,000 per year plus a full tuition waiver.
+The package consists of a one-year fellowship, up to one year of a 33% Academic Year Teaching Assistantship appointed by the sponsoring department, and two or more years of Academic Year Research Assistantship funded by the sponsoring faculty member.
 The College of Engineering & Applied Science and the sponsoring faculty member and department will coordinate the order of the fellowship, teaching and research assistantships support.
-In years where the TA or RA support is less than the stipend of a 50% Academic Year RA position, the College will add supplemental fellowship support to reach that stipend.
+In all years, the College will provide supplemental financial support to reach the $23,000 stipend.
 Learn more.

 College of Engineering & Applied Science Doctoral Fellows

 College of Engineering & Applied Science Doctoral Fellows are nominated by faculty who see strong potential in new applicants to the Ph.D. in Engineering program.
 They are selected by an advisory committee.
-College of Engineering & Applied Science Fellows will be awarded a package of one year of financial support that is similar to the support received by a teaching assistant.
-For 2017-18, this will be $22,000 plus a non-resident tuition waiver for one year.
-CEAS Fellows will be responsible for paying resident fees, segregated fees, and health insurance.
-The net stipend after all fees will be approximately $8,100.
+College of Engineering & Applied Science Fellows will be awarded a package of one year of financial support equivalent to a 33% research assistantship.
+For 2019-20, this will be $12,540 with a full tuition waiver.
 Learn more.